How to Support Occasional Discomfort and Stress in Dogs

 3. Neuropathic

-Anxiety is a common issue for dogs and can manifest in a variety of ways.
-Excessive barking is a likely sign of stress, as are destructive behaviors like chewing on the couch and digging holes.
-Peeing and pooping inside can also be signs of anxiety since anxiety can upset the digestive tract.
-Shivering and hiding are also signs of anxiety in dogs.
-Here is a list of some of the reasons your dog might be feeling anxious and how to treat it.
+Stress is a common issue for dogs and can manifest in a variety of ways.
+Excessive barking is often a sign of stress, as are destructive behaviors like chewing on furniture and digging holes.
+Accidents inside the house, such as urinating or defecating, can also be an indication of stress, as it can upset the digestive system.
+Shivering, hiding, and seeking comfort can also be signs that your dog is stressed.
+Below are some common reasons your dog might be feeling stressed and tips on how to address it.

 1. Abandonment

-A lot of dogs suffer from separation anxiety or fear of abandonment.
+A lot of dogs suffer from fear of abandonment.
 Your poor pup might think you won’t come back.
-One way to relieve this type of anxiety is with exercise.
-Taking your dog for regular walks uses up energy that would have otherwise gone towards anxiety.
+One way to relieve this type of stress is with exercise.
+Taking your dog for regular walks uses up energy that would have otherwise gone towards stress.
 Exercise for dogs relieves stress the same way it does for humans!

 2. Fear of Being Home Alone

-Is your dog scared of being home alone?
-One way to relieve anxiety in dogs is through physical contact.
-Either before you leave, or whenever you start noticing signs of anxiety such as whining, or pacing, give your dog a good petting session.
-Or, curl up on the couch with your pooch for some cuddle time while you watch an episode of your favorite show or read a book.
-This physical contact with you will help your pet feel more secure.
+Is your dog stressed when left home alone?
+One way to help reduce this stress is through physical contact.
+Before you leave or whenever you notice signs of stress like whining or pacing, spend some time petting your dog.
+Alternatively, curl up on the couch together and enjoy some cuddle time while watching a favorite show or reading a book.
+This physical connection will help your pup feel more secure and at ease.

 3. Loud Noises